quocan91tc/FindM/README.md

 4. The structure of the command:
 ```
-    python findM.py  -s 'species name' -g 'path/to/file.gff' -f 'path/to/file.fasta' -t 'fasta output type'
+    python findM.py  -s 'species name' -g 'path/to/file.gff' -v 1 -f 'path/to/file.fasta' -o (optional) 'path/to/save/output'
 ```
-- The option `-t` that let you choose the format of fasta file that you want to get: DNA sequences `'dna'` or Acide Amine `'protein'` sequences or Both `'both'`.
-Kindly replace those word right after the -t option.
+- The command above used for GFF version 1 file, to use with GFF version 3 input file, simply change `-v 1` to `-v 3`.
+- The parameter `-o` is optional, without that, the tool will save its result directly to the current directory by default.
 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>
 This tool was created by Tran Quoc An Truong ([LinkedIn](https://www.linkedin.com/in/tran-quoc-an-truong/)).